 - Retiring dentists keeps original records, buyer gets copies.

-- Buyer keeps originals, retiring dentist keeps copies.
+- Buyer keeps originals, the retiring dentist keeps copies.

 - Buyer keeps originals and grants access to retiring dentist in the event of need.